RedisLabs/redislabs-docs/content/rs/administering/database-operations/exporting-data.md

 Object Storage, and Google Cloud Storage will be added in a future release.
 You cannot back up to the local machine.

-To perform a database export:
+To export data from a database:

-1. Click the relevant database row in the **Databases** page.
-The selected database page appears.
-1. Select the **Configuration** tab.
+1. In **databases**, click on the database that you want to export data from.
-1. Click **Export** button at the bottom of the page.
+1. In **configuration**, at the bottom of the page click **Export**.
-1. In the popup that appears, choose the location type and populate the relevant fields
+1. Select the location type to export the data to and enter the connection details.
-1. You can also choose whether or not you would like to receive email notifications with regard to the export process
+1. Select **Receive email notification on success/failure**, if you want to receive email notifications about the import process.
 1. Click **Export**.

 ### FTP location